graphistry/graphistry-helm/docs/source/values-override.rst

             prometheusSpec:
                 serviceMonitorSelectorNilUsesHelmValues: false

-        ##values for ingress-nginx ingress controller
+        ##values for ingress-nginx ingress controller when prometheus is installed
         ingress-nginx:
             controller:
                 metrics: